Site icon Akron Income Tax Preparation

 FAQs

-If this is the case, consider your assets and income sources such as social security, stock portfolio, pension plans, etc. This will be considered fully when filing returns when determining whether or not to file and how much you owe.
+If you didn’t have a job, you may still need to file taxes if you earned income from Social Security, investments, or retirement accounts.
+This will be considered fully when filing returns when determining whether or not to file and how much you owe.
 You cannot simply say that you did not work because it will be assumed that you had no taxable income!
 As always, consult with a professional before filing taxes if unsure about anything.

-This isn’t necessarily true, depending on where and how you obtained your money.
+Even if you didn’t earn a paycheck, you might still have taxable income such as bank interest or investment gains.
 Remember that the IRS still considers interest earned from savings accounts taxable, so keep track of any amount paid out by banks.
 The tax service person should be able to provide the tax help you need to assist you.
 Also, don’t forget to check if you qualify for tax credits such as the EITC or AOTC!

 We offer various tax preparation options throughout the year, our professionals have prepared taxes for years and can assist with your taxes.
 The Volunteer Income Tax Assistance (VITA) program, sponsored by the IRS, provides free tax help to eligible individuals through IRS-certified volunteers.